openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 ### Risks and Mitigations

-The manual creation of the required DNS records will need to be done prior to making this change as the canary controller will try to ensure that the ingress domains are reachable, and therefore puts the `cluster-ingress-operator` gets in a degraded state.
-This needs to be documented to avoid unnecessary support cases.
+This feature does not support default ingresscontrollers, if updated to be unmanaged in conjunction with updating the domain could result in breaking cluster connectivity if not all components are properly updated.
+This should be done at the discretion of the cluster admin.
+The manual creation of the required DNS records will need to be done prior to making this change, as the canary controller will try to ensure that the ingress domains are reachable, and otherwise this sets the `cluster-ingress-operator` in a degraded state.

 ### Drawbacks

-N/A
+After an ingresscontroller is updated from `Managed` to `Unmanaged`, the previous *DNSRecord* is left in an `Unmanaged` state which could result in orphaned resources on the cluster and the cloud provider.

 ## Design Details